> Pray

 Eucharistic Adoration Information

-If you are wanting to commit to an hour, click here and select "Weekly Commitment" to see what slots are still needing an adorer!
+If you are ready to commit to a holy hour, click here to see what slots are still needing an adorer.
 We need two adorers committed for each hour to have the Blessed Sacrament exposed.

-If you want to receive messages when people need a sub for their hour, click here and select "Weekly Commitment" that says "Become a Sub"
+If you want to receive messages when people need a sub for their hour, click here and select "Become a Sub"

 Questions?